bitxue/Advanced-CG-High-Resolution-Sparse-Voxel-DAGs/code/README.md

 To view the point cloud , there is an executable pcloud included.
 If that executable didn't work.
 Please build it by following the instructions here https://www.cse.iitb.ac.in/~cs749/spr2016/a1/a1.html

+#DAG File Format
+The .dag file contains the following

+1. No of nodes
+2. Grid lenght
+3. The data of each node (Child mask and pointers)

+*For details of Other format and executables refer README_old.md*

 ## Acknowledgement and References

 1. The original Paper : http://www.cse.chalmers.se/~kampe/highResolutionSparseVoxelDAGs.pdf